 What is In-Vitro Fertilisation?

 In-Vitro Fertilisation is one of the most common Assisted Reproduction techniques.
 It consists in a laboratory oocyte’s fertilisation by a spermatozoon, and then, in a in utero transfer of the embryo or embryos.

 So, the process of IVF consists in four phases: an ovarian stimulation, patient´s oocyte retrieval (puncture), in laboratory fertilisation, and at last the transfer in uterus (transfer).

 Over the last few years In vitro- Fertilisation have been progressed and today offers very high pregnancy rates, whenever it is performed in a centre equipped to the highest standard.
 The keys of this success are the diagnosis, a personalized guidance and a good coordination by the medical team.

 A correct diagnosis, a personalised guidance for each case and the coordination of the process by the medical team are key to success.
-It is also essential to have an equipped laboratory, and an advanced technology in Reproductive Biology, that allowing us to obtain oocytes, spermatozoa and the most suitable embryos and so leading to a pregnancy.
-Scroll the menu on the left to find practical informations about all the aspects of an IVF.
-All you need to know before the first appointment and after pregnancy test result.
+It is also essential that it is carried out in a laboratory equipped with the most advanced technology for Reproductive Biology, allowing to obtain the most suitable eggs, sperm and embryos to achieve a pregnancy.
+Scroll the menu on the left to find practical information about all aspects of the IVF process: all you need to know before the first appointment and up to the day of the pregnancy test.